foundation-multimodal-models/CAL/README.md

 # 👁️ Seeing the Image: Prioritizing Visual Correlation by Contrastive Alignment

-## All code will be released after approval.
+## All codes will be released after approval.

 This is an official PyTorch Implementation of [**Seeing the Image: Prioritizing Visual Correlation by Contrastive Alignment**]()